ryanshim24/daretodiscover/README.md

 2. Make a controller and route that renders a home page.
 3. On the home page, include JavaScript that calls [http://daretodiscover.net/wine](http://daretodiscover.net/wine).
+    - Hint: by default Rails gives us a `.coffee` file.
+Replace it with a `.js` file and remove the coffeescript-style comments.
     - Hint: use one of jQuery's `$.ajax` or `$.getJSON()` methods.
     - Hint: what type of HTTP verb should you use?
 4. When the results are returned, make sure you can log them to the